Armstrong limit: Hypoxia below the Armstrong limit

 Well below the Armstrong limit, humans typically require supplemental oxygen in order to avoid hypoxia.
 For most people, this is typically needed at altitudes above 4,500 m (15,000 ft).
-Commercial jetliners are required to maintain cabin pressurization at an cabin altitude of not greater than 2400 m.
-U.S. regulations on general aviation aircraft (non-airline, non-government flights) require the flight crew, but not the passengers, be on supplemental oxygen, if the plane spends more than half an hour at an cabin altitude above 3800 m.
+Commercial jetliners are required to maintain cabin pressurization at a cabin altitude of not greater than 2400 m.
+U.S. regulations on general aviation aircraft (non-airline, non-government flights) require the flight crew, but not the passengers, be on supplemental oxygen, if the plane spends more than half an hour at a cabin altitude above 3800 m.
 The minimum required flight crew must be on supplemental oxygen if the plane spends any time above cabin altitude of 4300 m, and even the passengers must be provided with supplemental oxygen above a cabin altitude of 4500 m.
 Skydivers, who are at altitude only briefly before jumping, do not normally exceed 4500 m.